Raiden (Mortal Kombat): Other media

-Raiden is one of the many re-imagined characters in Mortal Kombat: Legacy, featured in the sixth episode and portrayed by Ryan Robbins.
-He crashed landed to Earth to participate in the Mortal Kombat tournament, but he, unfortunately, landed within the bounds of a mental hospital.
+Raiden is one of the many reimagined series characters in director Kevin Tancharoen's Mortal Kombat: Legacy web series, featured in one episode of the 2011 first season and portrayed by Ryan Robbins.
+He crashed lands onto Earth to participate in the Mortal Kombat tournament but lands within the bounds of a mental hospital.
 He is found by a young female patient named Blue, whom he befriends, and taken in by orderlies.
-After three months of therapy, his doctor believes that Raiden is still under the delusion that he is the God of Thunder, and constantly vomits a blue substance.
+After three months of therapy, his doctor believes that Raiden is still under the delusion that he is the God of Thunder.
 He is swiftly lobotomized, but due to his supernatural abilities, recovers from it.
 He attempts to escape but is lobotomized once again.
 Blue finds him and locks the door to the room, and Raiden tells her to stab him.
 After a tearful goodbye, Blue stabs him, causing him to disintegrate into lightning and smoke.
 Raiden reappears elsewhere and takes his signature hat from an old Chinese man.
-David Lee McInnis plays Raiden in the 2013 second series of Mortal Kombat: Legacy questioning Johnny Cage if he's accepted his invitation as Cage himself got an offer last season via Shang Tsung.
+David Lee McInnis played Raiden minus this background in the 2013 second season.

-David B. Mitchell voiced the role of Raiden in the 2020 animated movie Mortal Kombat Legends: Scorpion's Revenge and the sequel Mortal Kombat Legends: Battle of the Realms.
+Dave B. Mitchell voiced Raiden in the 2020 animated film Mortal Kombat Legends: Scorpion's Revenge and the 2021 sequel Mortal Kombat Legends: Battle of the Realms.

-Tadanobu Asano portrays Raiden in the 2021 reboot film Mortal Kombat.
+Tadanobu Asano played Raiden in the 2021 reboot film Mortal Kombat.

-Raiden appears as an Easter Egg in Shazam! in where during a montage where Billy Batson is testing out his new superpowers as Shazam, there is a scene where and Freddy Freeman play Mortal Kombat X together and ironically, Billy plays as Raiden, which could potentially reference Shazam's power to shoot lightning bolts.

-Raiden is parodied in Broforce as a playable character called Broden.
-Just like Raiden from Mortal Kombat, Raiden can shoot bolts of lightning from his hands, can shoot tornadoes and perform uppercuts.
-He is also apparently able of easily knocking out every boss in the game.